marcsze/swc_introR_lessonStuff/IntroR_Day2.md

    * In general these functions are more user friendly but the choice on which to use is ultimately up to you.

    * `library(plyr)`
+    * Skip if tidyverse package loaded in the beginning
    * Can operate on lists, data frames, and arrays.
 Each of these performs
       * A splitting operation
       * Apply a function on each split in turn